chiralhat/fpga-pulses/README.md

 	* The two most-significant bytes set the time offset between the nutation pulse and the first pulse.
 8. Set Attenuators
   * The least-significant byte sets the overall attenuation.

+## Simulation
+The FPGA functionality can be simulated using iverilog and gtkwave (available in software repositories).

 # Credits
 The UART code comes from Timothy Goddard and Aaron Dahlen.